MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 1. Voice applications policy

-If you want to control which Auto attendants, Call queues and Agents the users can report without providing access to Teams admin center, create a voice applications policy that grants them access to historical reporting and assign them as an Authorized user to the appropriate Auto attendants and Call queues.
+To control which Auto attendants, Call queues and Agents users can report on without providing them access to Teams admin center, create a voice applications policy that grants them access to historical reporting and assign them as an Authorized user to the appropriate Auto attendants and Call queues.

 For more information, see [Plan for Auto attendant and Call queue authorized users](./aa-cq-authorized-users-plan.md).